You must be true to yourself… or you’ll never feel quite comfortable in your own skin.

 Self-expression is essential for the soul.
 It’s non-negotiable.

 So, whatever you must express, creatively or emotionally, find a way to do so.

 One of our main purposes is to heal the past.
 The recent or distant past.

 It’s soulful to heal your life and love yourself.

 Louise Hay coined it with her tagline, Heal Your Life.
 Because as you heal, you leave the past behind you and you’re able to be honest with yourself.

 Instead of reacting to the past, we love ourselves and create the life that is meant for us.

 Figuring out what you need to heal takes some time.
 To uncover this, look at what gets you the most upset and bothered.
 What makes you angry?
 What are you most afraid of?
-Be your true self and heal what’s there to be healed.

 So, commit to having a close, honest, loving relationship with yourself.